 Marketing is hard to be definitive - context matters

-The next challenge in writing about marketing relates to context.
+The next challenge in writing about marketing is context.
 Context matters a lot in marketing.

 Weasel words are when you hedge your bets when writing.
 This “might” happen.
 That “could” be true.
 “Possibly” this, and “it depends” on that.
 It’s hard not to let these creep in when you’re writing about marketing, because it’s a hard topic to be definitive on.
 A lot of the time, it does depend on the context.

 There are very few certainties in marketing.
-It’s more about probabilities than certainties, and you have to work hard to make your writing style still sound confident without sitting on the fence too much.
+It’s more about probabilities than certainties.
+You have to work hard to make your writing style sound confident and not sit on the fence too much.
 Use those examples, case studies, anecdotes and stories to give context.
 Use them to build the reader’s confidence in what you write.

 But also, write with confidence.
 Build your knowledge of good writing principles and apply them consistently.